 Take a look around and chances are you’ll see a mobile device.
-Phones, iPods, laptops, netbooks, iPads, USB drives, and handheld games seem to be everywhere.
+Phones, iPods, tablets, laptops, netbooks, iPads, and USB drives seem to be everywhere.
 Combine these ever-present gadgets with educational and productivity uses and you’ve got mobile learning.

 - A learner may take notes on her phone and later transfers them to a laptop where she adds images and shares the document online with her study group.